 Co-Founder and Managing Director, Khalti Digital Wallet

-This Khalti Story was first published at Medium.
+This Khalti Story was first published at Medium on 27 December 2017.
 Read the original article here.